HistoryThis section has been translated automatically.

 - Yarden Y et al (1987) Human proto-oncogene c-kit: a new cell surface receptor tyrosine kinase for an unidentified ligand.
 EMBO Journal 6: 3341-3351.

-Incoming links (18)Anaphylactic shock; Cutaneous mastocytoma; Field block anaesthesia; Imatinib; Insecticide allergy; Interleukin-31; Kit; Mast cell activation syndromes; Mast cell disease; Mast cell leukemia; ...
+Incoming links (16)Anaphylactic shock; Cutaneous mastocytoma; Diffuse cutaneous mastocytosis; Field block anaesthesia; Insecticide allergy; Interleukin-31; KIT gene; Mast cell disease; Mast cell leukemia; Myelosis cutis circumscripta basophilica; ...
 Show all

-Outgoing links (24)Antihistamines; Antihistamines, h2-antagonists; Antihistamines, systemic; Cd classification; Cutaneous mastocytoma; Darian sign; Dermographism, urticarial; Disodium cromoglicic acid; Glucocorticosteroids systemic; Histamine; ...
+Outgoing links (25)Antihistamines; Antihistamines, h2-antagonists; Antihistamines, systemic; Cd117; CD classification; Cutaneous mastocytoma; Cutaneous mastocytosis of adulthood; Cutaneous mastocytosis of childhood; Darian sign; Dermographism, urticarial; ...
 Show all

 Please ask your physician for a reliable diagnosis.
 This website is only meant as a reference.